sirselim/mitofish/README.md

 Options:
-  -h, --help          Show this help message and exit -t, --threads       [optional] Number of CPU threads to use for processing, default: 4 -g, --genome-size   Approx size of the reference geneome being used, example: 16500 (for mammalian mt genomes) -b, --bait-length   [optional] Length of bait sequence used for searching, default: 60 -m, --mismatch      [optional] Number of mismatches to allow in the bait sequences, default: 3 -r, --reference     Reference file to generate bait sequences
+  -h, --help          Show this help message and exit -t, --threads       [optional] Number of CPU threads to use for processing, default: 4 -g, --genome-size   Approx size of the reference genome being used, example: 16500 (for mammalian mt genomes) -b, --bait-length   [optional] Length of bait sequence used for searching, default: 60 -m, --mismatch      [optional] Number of mismatches to allow in the bait sequences, default: 3 -r, --reference     Reference file to generate bait sequences